8 Best Museums in Estonia That Surprised Me (And Why They’re Worth Visiting)

 I got to hold real medieval swords.
 Feeling the weight gives a glimpse of what soldiers centuries ago fought with.
 This is just a fraction of the artifacts to explore inside

-It is alive with actors dressed as knights, townsfolk, and alchemists from that period.
-They don’t just stand around in costumes; they speak and behave as if the fortress was still functioning in those centuries, which makes you feel like you’ve dropped straight into that world.
+It is alive with actors dressed as knights, townsfolk, and alchemists from that period (majority of them are there in warmer months, but in winter you’ll find some too).
+They don’t just stand around in costumes but also speak and behave as if the fortress was still functioning in those centuries, which makes you feel like you’ve dropped straight into that world.

 Instead of just walking past glass displays, you can actually take part in medieval-style activities – shoot a bow, explore underground torture chambers, or try handling old weapons.
 There are themed rooms (such as an alchemy lab and a dungeon) and in summer, they also run small shows and fairs inside the castle walls, so it feels alive rather than static.

-What makes Rakvere Castle worth visiting is how hands-on it is.
-You don’t need to be a history expert to enjoy it, it’s fun for both adults and kids.
+You don’t need to be a history expert to enjoy it and it’s fun for both adults and kids.
 Climbing up the fortress walls also gives you panoramic views of the town and surrounding landscape.
 The atmosphere here is so authentic and absolutely not staged for visitors, so you really feel like being transported to medieval times.

 Visitor practicing archery in the courtyard of Rakvere Castle